Merchant submarine: United States

 Simon Lake's merchant submarine proposal was shelved as the World War I convoy system reduced merchant shipping losses.
 In July and August 1942, Lake's proposals were again mentioned in Senate Subcommittee hearings regarding cargo submarines as well as cargo aircraft.
 Mostly it was regarding to the vital supply of aluminum from South and Central America via submarines to avoid being sunk by enemy U-boats.

 In 1931, with financial support from William Randolph Hearst, Lake and Sir Hubert Wilkins attempted to demonstrate potential use of merchant submarines to navigate under polar ice with a leased US Navy submarine, ex-USS O-12 (SS-73) (renamed Nautilus).
 Financial limitations of the Great Depression made this early attempt less successful than the post-war accomplishments of a nuclear-powered submarine of the same name; USS Nautilus (SSN-571).

 In 1958, during a presidential address announcing the first journey of a submarine under the North pole by USS Nautilus, called Operation Sunshine, President Eisenhower mentioned that one day nuclear cargo submarines might use that route for trade.

-Similar to the post-Cold War ideas of the Soviet Union, there have been some concept plans to use atomic-powered submarine oil tankers to exploit Arctic oilfields in Alaska and Siberia.
+Similar to the post-Cold War ideas of the Russian Federation, there have been some concept plans to use atomic-powered submarine oil tankers to exploit Arctic oilfields in Alaska and Siberia.
 General Dynamics had apparently approached German shipbuilders during the early 1980s about the possible construction of either a US$725 million nuclear-powered or a US$700 million methane-powered version of a liquefied natural gas (LNG) submarine tanker to carry LNG from the Arctic to North America and Europe.
 This was an expansion of an earlier 1974 United States Merchant Marine Academy scholar project by Patrick Moloney.